zheksoon/snapdrag/README.md

 <img width=400 alt="simple drag-and-drop squares" src="https://raw.githubusercontent.com/zheksoon/snapdrag/better-readme/assets/drag-and-drop-squares.avif" />

 The `DraggableSquare` uses `useDraggable` hook to make it draggable.
 The config of the hook defines the kind and the data of the draggable.
-The `draggable` wrapper is used to make the component draggable:
+The `draggable` wrapper is used to make the component actually draggable:

 ```tsx
 import { useDraggable } from "snapdrag";